akmizno/duplink/README.md

 $ duplink PATH
 ```

-On HDDs, use --hdd since duplink is optimized for SSDs by default.
+Use `--hdd` if you will run duplink on HDDs.
+By default, duplink is optimized for SSDs.
 ```sh
 $ duplink --hdd /path/to/hdd
 ```